-TERM DEFINITION Stability Index An empirical expression that indicates the scaling and corrosion tendencies of water samples.
+TERM DEFINITION Sodium (Na+) Ion A monovalent metallic cation that is a common dissolved constituent of water, brines, and scales.
+Sodium commonly forms salts with anions such as chloride.
+The addition of salts to water increases its conductivity and possibly its corrosion potential.
+Specific Gravity The ratio of the density of the liquid being tested to the density of distilled water, at a stated temperature (60° F is typically used).
+Specific gravity of a solution can be used as an indication of the amount of salts dissolved in water.
+As the specific gravity increases, the density, and therefore the amount of dissolved salts, also increases.
+Stability Index An empirical expression that indicates the scaling and corrosion tendencies of water samples.
 The stability index provides a somewhat quantitative value for whether calcium carbonate scale will be deposited within a pipeline, as well as potential seriousness of any scaling or corrosion that might occur.
 In general, the more positive the stability index is, the greater the amounts of scale accumulation tendencies are for scale to be precipitated.
 The more negative a stability index is, the less likely scale deposition is, and the greater the potential for corrosion.
 The stability index is accurate when calculated using field measured pH and alkalinity.
 Start Weight This is the initial weight, in grams (g), of a corrosion coupon before exposing it to pipeline conditions (also known as Begin Weight).
 This value is used with the "End Weight" to determine weight loss (or gain).
 This weight difference (typically converted to milligrams, mg) is used to calculate the corrosion rate.
 Stray Current Ionic current that flows onto and off of an unprotected metallic structure.
 Corrosion will result when stray current flows from the structure to the electrolyte.
 Stress Corrosion Cracking (SCC) The cracking of a metal alloy caused by application of tensile stress in a specific corrosive chemical environment.
-Sulfate (SO 4 =) A non-metallic, anionic divalent compound that is a common dissolved constituent of most waters.
-SO_4 = can combine with calcium or magnesium ions to form insoluble compounds which may in turn form deposits.
-These deposits can build-up to form scales on the pipeline's inner surface, which may serve as a protective scale.
-However, if the formations of these deposits are excessive and uncontrolled, their build up can decrease the diameter of the pipe creating flow problems.
-Sulfate is also important because it is reduced by sulfate reducing bacteria (SRB), to sulfide and oxygen.
-Sulfide can be very corrosive to steel (FeS) and may combine with certain cations [e.g., calcium (Ca ++), barium (Ba ++), strontium (Sr ++)] to form slightly soluble precipitates.

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 220 of 226
+May 23, 2023 February 2, 2023 3.1 Page 224 of 231